HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 | Small – 1,000 users  | 20                 | 2,500                |    8                          |
 | Medium – 10,000 users| 200                | 25,000               |    80                         |
 | Large – 30,000 users | 200                | 25,000               |    80                         |

+#### Rendering users details

+- Concurrent user load distribution: WCM - 40% users (50% authenticated and 50% anonymous), Pages and Portlets - 30% users (50% authenticated and 50% anonymous), DAM - 30% users (anonymous).

+- All authenticated users were added to openLDAP with the "User" role.

+- The same users are utilized for both WCM and Pages and Portlets.

+#### Test data details

 Based on these details for small, medium and large configurations, the following test data are created to support the DX rendering performance tests: